-4003.4.1 The minimum size of the judges working area must be 3.0 x 10.0 metres.
+4003.4.1 The minimum size of the judges working area must be 3.0 x 10.0 meters.

 The judges viewing area should be constructed to provide ample room for the appropriate number of officials and to provide room for viewing, storage of equipment and all proper amenities for the operation of the competition.

-USA: At National Level Events - This facility should be constructed in accordance with guidelines set out by FIS.
-The facility must be weather proof, heated inside and have toilet facilities available within a reasonable proximity.
-At all other events the judges stand or area should be of size to accommodate the amount of assigned judges and 1 assistant, it should be covered and provide for a minimal working environment.
+USA: This facility should be constructed in accordance with guidelines set out by FIS.
+The facility must be weather proof, heated inside and have toilet facilities available.
+At all other events the judges stand or judging area should be of size to accommodate the assigned judges and one assistant, it should be covered and provide for a minimal working environment.